 No matter which method you choose, be sure to avoid making common mistakes like being unorganized or not paying attention.

 You may want to give different note taking techniques a try before you settle on the ones that best fit your learning style.

 Have any questions about the different note taking methods?
+What are your favorite strategies for taking better notes?
 Let us know by commenting below.